RupertAvery/Chromely.Mvc/README.md

 # Javascript

 There are some slight differences over Chromely in the javascript you should use.
-The response is no longer wrapped in a `CallbackResponseStruct`, so no need to parse again.
+The response is no longer wrapped in a `CallbackResponseStruct`, so just parse the object firectly.

 Assuming you used the defaults of `boundControllerAsync` and async `true`, your http services script could look like this: